Tiramisu Poke Cake

 And yesterday we watched the Carolina Panthers.

-I usually spend so much time baking, that when it comes to making stuff to each while watching football, I’m usually running the the store to get something already made.
+I usually spend so much time baking, that when it comes to making stuff to eat while watching football, I’m usually running the the store to get something already made.
 Publix has a pretty taste spinach artichoke and buffalo dip, so those are our usuals.
 But yesterday I decided I was tired of the usuals and made Ashley from Kitchen Meets Girl’s Cheesy Warm Bacon Dip.
 It was delicious!

 It was also quite nice to put aside the baking for a bit.
 I do love me a good dip.
 What do you say I start sharing some dips and other fun food recipes?
 I’m sure they’d pair well with cake. 😉